Chemios/chemios/README.md

 ### The Solution
 The Chemios Framework is a simple, open-source (i.e. FREE) software package for laboratory automation and monitoring.
 It is easy-to-use and extensible.
 It currently works with pumps, spectrometers and temperature controllers.
 And, the list of equipment will continue to grow (see [Compatible Equipment](#features)) through an open source community.

 The framework is written in python (the unoffical language of science) and actively maintained.
-We are looking for which equipment to auomtate next; please [vote][gform] for what equipment you'd like to see with what you would like to see!
+We are looking for which equipment to automate next; please [vote][gform] for what equipment you'd like to see with what you would like to see!

 ## 🛠️<a name="installation"></a> Installation